TheWizKidRunnerUp/Neil-Patel-Bluestamp-Engineering-Portfolio/index.md

 Finally, I just continually run the computer side code infinitely so it can detect the USB connection and interact with the device when it is connected.

-## Raspberry Pi

-My second modification was to try and make the drum sequencer self-sufficient with only power.
-Right now I am using my MacBook to provide the processing and audio files through GarageBand, but I wanted to use a Raspberry Pi instead of my computer so it could all fit in a relatively tiny box.
-In the beginning, I thought I could just plug the Drum sequencer into the Pi and use a normal audio interface like Ardour.
-Unfortunately, this was my biggest blunder because of many issues.
-First, the MIDI was not recognized, so I had to configure it in the command line.
-Second, Ardour would produce crackly and bad audio, so I tried to go directly through the Jack server itself (Jack is one of the audio systems built into the Raspberry Pi).

-Next, I tried to run the inputs from the MIDI through a Drumgizmo (this provides the necessary drum sound files) and then output it using Jack.
-Unfortunately again, this produced the same crackly and bad audio.

-I then tried using Fluidsynth, which replaced the Drumgizmo in this equation with its own sound files.
-Unfortunately for the third time, this did not work, producing the same crackly and bad audio.
-Finally, I changed the OS to an audio-focused one.
-This ultimately did nothing to fix my problem, and I had to give up on this modification.

 ## Casing